p-lange/Clockworld/Rules/INJURIES.md

 If a Target is Resistant to the type of Injury you are receiving, reduce its severity by one grade.
 Critical Injuries become Serious, Serious become Mild, and Mild are negated.

 ## Recovering from Injuries
 The Difficulty of any Rank Check to treat Injuries increases the more severe the Injuries are.
 Using a Medicine Kit reduces the Difficulty by (1).
+Medical Rest can be accomplished by spending your Rest in the care of a physician or healer, and significantly expedites the recovery process.
+Spending all of your time, not just your sleeping hours, in counts as (2) nights of Rest for the purposes of recovery from Injuries.

 ## Going into Shock
 While you are Seriously or Critically Injured, you are at risk of going into Shock.
 At the end of every minute (Serious) or Turn (Critical) that you are Injured, you must make an Endure Rank Check.
 Failing three of these checks causes you to go into Shock until you either die or become Stable.
 When you go into Shock, you fall Prone and become Stunned and At the Mercy of others.
 After going into Shock, if you fail (3) more Endure Rank Checks, you die.